LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 ## Runtime

-In the section [design time](#designtime) we are talked about a symbolic representation of data.
+In the section [design time](#designtime) we talked about a symbolic representation of data.
 We can define such data in the agent script and during the execution of the agent we would like to modify the data.
-On an abstract point of view we are talking about [deductive reasoning](https://en.wikipedia.org/wiki/Deductive_reasoning), that means in slopping sentence: _We are generating new knowledge, based on the current knowledge of the agent_.
+From an abstract point of view, we are talking about [deductive reasoning](https://en.wikipedia.org/wiki/Deductive_reasoning), that means in a slopping sentence: _We are generating new knowledge, based on the current knowledge of the agent_.

 {{< img src="/images/deduction.svg" alt="deduction" width="30%" >}}